bem/bem-components/common.blocks/select/select.en.md

 <a name="mode-radiocheck"></a>

-##### An optional single-choice list (`mode` modifier with `radio-check` value)
+##### Optional single-choice list (`mode` modifier with `radio-check` value)

-Use to create a menu that has one mandatory selected item like in the `mandatory single-choice list`.
-The fundamental difference between these two menu types is that `menu` block with `mode` modifier with `radio-check` value has an opportunity to leave the menu without the selected items.
+Use to create the menu with one mandatory selected item like in the `mandatory single-choice list`.
+The fundamental difference between these two menu types is that the `menu` block with the `mode` modifier set to `radio-check` has an opportunity to leave the menu without the selected items.

 ```js
 {